mrcavalcanti/mosaicoo/docs/sources/developers/plugins/legacy/_index.md

 ## What languages?

 Since everything turns into JavaScript, it's up to you to choose which language you want.
 That said, it's probably a good idea to choose es6 or TypeScript, because we use es6 classes in Grafana.
-So it's easier to get inspiration from the Grafana repo if you choose one of those languages.
+So it's easier to get inspiration from the Mosaicoo repo if you choose one of those languages.

 ## Buildscript